ar1936/text_to_audio/README.md

 - Added silence intervals between chunks

 ## Personal Use Only
-This is a private repository for learning and personal development purposes.
+This is a private repository for learning and personal development purposes.## Setup Instructions